A&E celebrates Halloween with special programming

 IC: 16

-In the plot of this horror and suspense feature, Joan (Jennifer Jason Leigh, The eight hated, Twin Peaks) is a single mother who decides to move her three children to the infamous Amitville haunted house.
+In the plot of this horror and suspense feature, Joan (Jennifer Jason Leigh, The Hateful Eight, Twin Peaks) is a single mother who decides to move with her three children to the infamous Amitville haunted house.
 Joan plans to use the place’s dark powers to awaken one of the children from a coma, but the spirits seem unwilling to cooperate, and it all ends in catastrophe.

 Amityville: The Awakening (Amityville: The Awakening, 2017, USA)